Gifted Test / Gifted Assessment at Cornerstone Psychological Services

 This article will provide you with some background information so that you and your child will know what to expect.
 For gifted test screening, we ask that you and your child start by coming in for one (approximately) 3-hour session.

 Typically, a gifted test is administered to children who are at least 8 years of age and in Grade 3 (or older) because this is now what school boards are requiring.
 Should your child be younger, we will discuss details with you beforehand.
 Your child will be working one-on-one with a practitioner for about 1 to 1.5 hours.
 You will have an opportunity to speak to the examiner about your child.
-We book the session for 3 hours in the event that your child should need time to adjust and get comfortable.
-This ensures that they have plenty of time to complete the testing without feeling rushed or under pressure.
-Also, sometimes, we need to supplement our assessment with additional tests.
+Sometimes, we need to supplement our assessment with additional tests.
 We do our best to make the testing as engaging and as interactive as possible as most of our tests are administered via iPad and we offer prizes (regardless of outcome) to our clients.

 Important Points Regarding a Gifted Test